 - The science fiction film It Came from Outer Space uses the alien's POV for its first few encounters with humans (including a semi-transparent "eye" over the whole screen) to keep from revealing the alien's appearance too early.

-- The 1931 film of Dr Jekyll And Mr Hyde uses this twice, once in the beginning (from Jekyll's viewpoint as he dresses and travels to a lecture) and then again after the first transformation to Hyde (as he spins around in confusion and finally catches himself in the mirror).
+- The 1931 film of Dr. Jekyll and Mr. Hyde uses this twice, once in the beginning (from Jekyll's viewpoint as he dresses and travels to a lecture) and then again after the first transformation to Hyde (as he spins around in confusion and finally catches himself in the mirror).
 The mirror shots were done by having actor Fredric March pose on the opposite side of a fake mirror which was actually just a hole in the wall.

 - The film version of The Diving Bell And The Butterfly is partially shown in this manner, using a tilt-shift focus (which picks out sharp objects in an otherwise blurry image) to depict the viewpoint of its protagonist, who suffers a stroke that among other debilitations leaves him with the use of only one eye.

 - All the SQUID scenes in Strange Days are filmed in this way.

 - Enter the Void uses this a lot, particularly in the intro when the main character is still alive.
 Even the eye blinks are represented by screenflicker.

 - The remake of Maniac! constantly.